 What is the Sphenoid Bone

-Sphenoid is one of the eight cranial bones that make up the cranium.
-It is a large, complex, unpaired bone, deriving its name from Greek ‘sphenoeides’, meaning wedge-shaped.
-The bone forms a major portion of the middle part of the skull base, and floor of the middle cranial fossa.
+The sphenoid is one of the eight cranial bones that make up the skull.
+It is a large, complex, unpaired bone, deriving its name from Greek’ sphenoeides’, meaning wedge-shaped.
+The bone forms a significant portion of the middle part of the skull base and the floor of the middle cranial fossa.

-It is also called the “keystone” of the cranial floor since it is in contact with all of the other cranial bones.
+It is also called the “keystone” of the cranial floor since it is in contact with all other cranial bones.

 Where is the Sphenoid Bone Located

-It sits anteriorly in the cranium, just in front of the occipital bone.
+It sits anteriorly in the cranium, just opposite the occipital bone.